AkibAzmain/chess-game/README.md

 white >>>
 ```

 Here, `white` means it's white's turn.
 In the prompt, type the square where the piece is now, then hit space key, and type the square where the piece will go.
-Note that this game will check if the move is valid, but it won't be able to check correctly if you try to move pawn.
 Here is an example:

 ```
 white >>> e2 e4